spacefreak86/pyinotifyd/README.md

 # pyinotifyd
 A daemon to monitor filesystems events with inotify on Linux and run tasks like filesystem operations (copy, move or delete), a shell command or custom async python methods.

-It is possible to schedule tasks with a delay, delayed tasks can be cancelled again in case a certain event occurs.
-A useful example would be to run tasks only if a file has not changed within a certain amount of time.
+It is possible to schedule tasks with a delay, which can then be canceled again in case a canceling event occurs.
+A useful example for this is to run tasks only if a file has not changed within a certain amount of time.

+pyinotifyd offers great flexibility through its dev-op configuration approach, which enables you to do almost anything you want.

 # Requirements
 * [pyinotify](https://github.com/seb-m/pyinotify)